nitinjayan90/Lead-Scoring---Log-R/README.md

 1. Read and Cleaning of the Data:
 Primarily the data was divided into data from source and data from sales team.
-The columns specific to sales team are hereunder:
+The columns specific to sales team are:
 -Tags, Lead Quality , Last Activity , Lead Profile , Asymmetrique Activity Index , Asymmetrique Profile Index , Asymmetrique Activity Score , Asymmetrique Profile Score , Last Notable Activity.
 The aforementioned columns were dropped since these columns give the details of individual